 There are fundamental challenges and limitations to this goal.
-Unbiased measurement might be infeasible even in principle, as we’ve seen through examples.
+Unbiased measurement might be infeasible even in principle, such as when the construct itself (e.g. race) is unstable.
 There are additional practical limitations arising from the fact that the decision maker is typically not involved in the measurement stage.
 Further, observational data can be insufficient to identify the causes of disparities, which is needed in the design of meaningful interventions and in order to understand the effects of intervention.
 Most attempts to “debias” machine learning in the current research literature assume simplistic mathematical systems, often ignoring the effect of algorithmic interventions on individuals and on the long-term state of society.

 Despite these important limitations, there are reasons to be cautiously optimistic about fairness and machine learning.
 First, data-driven decision-making has the potential to be more transparent compared to human decision-making.
 It forces us to articulate our decision-making objectives and enables us to clearly understand the tradeoffs between desiderata.
 However, there are challenges to overcome to achieve this potential for transparency.
 One challenge is improving the interpretability and explainability of modern machine learning methods, which is a topic of vigorous ongoing research.
 Another challenge is the proprietary nature of datasets and systems that are crucial to an informed public debate on this topic.
 Many commentators have called for a change in the status quo.Reisman et al., “Algorithmic Impact Assessments: A Practical Framework for Public Agency Accountability” (https://ainowinstitute.org/aiareport2018.pdf, 2018).